whatsoevan/backupbozo/README.md

 ## About

 BackupBozo is a purposefully dumb tool.
-It moves files from one folder to another, where they are organized into YYYY-MM folders.
+It just copies files from one folder to another, where they are organized into YYYY-MM folders.
 That's it.
+I made it to preserve my memories on my phone, so I could clear up my phone's storage, and I wanted to help others do the same, in a privacy oriented way.

 I built this project because I wanted an easy way to backup my photos onto my computer; just plug and chug.
 No messing around with clicking and dragging and organizing into folders by month.

 I know there are other tools out there on the internet for this, but I honestly have trust issues uploading my images to anything.
 Bozo is stupid, on purpose.
 I genuinely made it that way because I do not want to see any of your personal photos.
 I wouldn't even want your data even if I somehow knew how to get it.
 I also just didn't trust downloading other tools because tools like this mess with your hard drive, and I wouldn't want to install malware that steals my data.
 Thankfully, I wouldn't know how to write malware or steal your data, even if I wanted to (again, I do not want to see your photos.
 Neither does Bozo).

 ## 🚀 Features